 - Flatten it, fold in Pecorino and milk, and continue working the dough, forming it back into a ball.

-- Use a heart-shaped cookie cutter to firmly cut out hearts (the dough will be stretchy and a little resistant to your taking the hearts out).
-Place them on the prepared parchment-lined baking sheets as you cut them out; rework dough scraps into another 1/4″-thick slab, and repeat until you have 12 hearts and/or all the dough has been used.
+- Use a heart-shaped cookie cutter to firmly cut out hearts (the dough will be stretchy and a little resistant to removing the cutouts).
+Place them on the prepared parchment-lined baking sheets as you cut them out; rework dough scraps into another 1/4-inch-thick slab, and repeat until you have 12 hearts and/or all the dough has been used.
 If you have a tiny bit of scraps leftover, free form them into a shape and add them to the parchment as well.

-- Place baking sheets in oven, and bake for 8 to 10 minutes, until puffed and firm.
-Do not over bake (this is a preference thing: if you do over bake, the hearts will be even tougher than their firm consistency, but they are still edible, no worries).
+- Bake for 8-10 minutes, until puffed and firm.
+Do not over bake (this is a preference thing: if you do over bake, the hearts will be even tougher than their already firm consistency, but they are still edible, no worries).

-- To make the optional pesto, which uses up all your beet greens (yay!), combine all pesto ingredients in a food processor until smooth.
-Taste and adjust with extra salt, lemon juice, or olive oil as you like.
+- To make the optional pesto, which uses up all of your beet greens (yay!), combine 1/2 cup olive oil with all of the other ingredients in a food processor until smooth.
+Taste and adjust the flavor and texture with extra salt, lemon juice, or olive oil as you like.

-- To serve heart beet patties, place a few warm patties on a plate, top with butter, letting it melt all over, add some of the pesto and maybe some torn beet greens as a garnish, and enjoy!
+- To serve, place a few warm patties on a plate and top with butter, letting it melt all over.
+Add some of the pesto and maybe some torn beet greens as a garnish, and enjoy!

 About Shanna Mallon